Tuscan White Bean Soup

 This recipe features cannellini beans, veggies like carrots, kale and celery, plus plenty of herbs like thyme and oregano.
 If you have other fresh herbs like parsley or basil lying around, those are delicious on top as well!

 It’s vegan but still loved by all types of eaters and perfect to meal prep for the week.
 It’s especially good with one of my apple pie bars for dessert if you really want to go big with the Fall flavors.
+If you love this recipe, try my tuscan gnocchi soup, cauliflower tacos or gluten free chicken noodle soup next!

-How to make this recipe
+How to make tuscan white bean soup

 Saute the finely chopped onion in a large pot or dutch oven with the oil.